movabletype/mt-docs-data-api-reference/entries.md

 + Response 200 (application/json)

     + Attributes
-        + status (string) - The resukt status of this call.
+        + status (string) - The result status of this call.
         + preview (string) - The url of preview file.

 + Response 403 (application/json)